plashchynski/UoL-CM3010-DADT-midterm-project/README.md

 The dataset from SNPedia is full of useful information that can help answer many research questions.
 This project focuses on the following key questions:

+* *Genetic test interpretation:* Customers of personal genomics services, such as [23andMe](https://www.23andme.com/), are able to download their [raw genetic data](https://customercare.23andme.com/hc/en-us/articles/212196868-Accessing-Your-Raw-Genetic-Data) in a text file.
+This file contains a list of SNPs and their genotypes.
+Can the dataset be used to interpret this data and provide a report about the traits or diseases linked to these SNPs?

 * *Most Important SNPs:* Which SNPs have the greatest magnitude, indicating a strong impact on traits or diseases?
 This question seeks to identify SNPs that play a major role in human health and characteristics.

 * *SNPs Related to Specific Traits or Diseases:* Are there specific SNPs linked to certain traits or diseases?
 A keyword search function could be useful for finding these connections in the dataset.

-* *Use with Personal Genomics Services:* If there is a list of SNPs and their genotypes, like those provided by personal genomics services such as 23andMe, can the dataset be used to create a report about the traits or diseases linked to these SNPs?
-This aspect explores how the SNPedia data can be used to make personalized health reports based on someone's genetic information.

 #### 2.3 Data extraction